CloudVLab/qwiklabs-content-bundle-spec/course-template-bundle-spec.md

 ### Resources

-While heavyweight activities like labs and quizzes must be defined elsewhere in the library, we allow simpler resources to be specified directly in the course's `qwiklabs.yaml`.
+While heavyweight activities like labs and quizzes must be defined elsewhere in the library, we allow simpler resources to be specified directly in `qwiklabs.yaml`.
 They can then be referenced in the `steps` just like labs and quizzes.

 For details on how to specify resources, see the [Resource Spec](./resource-spec.md).